|Nutritional Guidelines (per serving)|

 If you like, you can replace one of the carrots with 1/2 cup of celery that has been strung and cut julienne-style.
 Feel free to make the dish hotter by adding more chili paste or sauce if desired.

 - 1 pound beef (flank or sirloin steak is good)

 - 2 scallions (white parts only)

 - 1 tablespoon sweet bean sauce (or substitute hoisin sauce)

-- 3 teaspoons chili paste or chili sauce
+- 3 teaspoons chili paste (or chili sauce, as needed)

 - 1/4 teaspoon salt